why alfalfa

 Wide Range of Vitamins

-The alfalfa plant is rich in beta carotene which is converted to vitamin A in the body.
+The alfalfa plant is rich in beta-carotene which is converted to vitamin A in the body.
 It also contains vitamin E and the B vitamins Thiamin, Riboflavin, Pantothenic acid, Biotin and Folic acid.
-Alfalfa also contains valuable levels of the trace mineral cobalt that enables the horse to synthesise vitamin B12 which is involved in iron absorption and utilisation.
+Alfalfa also contains valuable levels of the trace mineral cobalt, which enables the horse to synthesise vitamin B12 which is involved in iron absorption and energy utilisation.

-For further information on feeding alfalfa and how your horse can benefit from an alfalfa-based diet, contact one of our nutritional experts here at Dengie.
+For further horse feed advice and information on feeding alfalfa for horses, as well as how they can benefit from an alfalfa-based diet, please contact one of our nutrition experts here at Dengie.